cksajil/ancram/README.md

-## Effect of Transducer Positioning in Active Noise Control
+## Effect of Transducer Positioning in Active Noise Control(Submitted for review)

 ### Sajil C. K., Biji C. L. and Achuthsankar S. Nair
-> 5th International Conference on Signal Processing and Integrated Networks(SPIN 2018)(Submitted for review)
+> 5th International Conference on Signal Processing and Integrated Networks(SPIN 2018)

 Research in traditional Active Noise Control(ANC) often abstracts acoustic channels with band-limited filter coefficients.
 This is a limitation in exploring structural and positional aspects of ANC.
 As a solution to this, we propose the use of room acoustic models in ANC research.
 As a use case, we demonstrate anti-noise source position optimization using room acoustics models in achieving better noise control.
 Using numerical simulations, we show that level of cancellation can be improved up to 7.34 dB.
 All the codes and results are available in the Github repository https://github.com/cksajil/ancram in the spirit of reproducible research.